 How To Make Targeted Advertising Super Efficient With Call Tracking

 Imagine the situation familiar to all internet users.
-You have finally decided to go on a vacation!
-In anticipation of warm sea and shining sun you start to think about accommodation.
+You have finally decided to go on vacation!
+In anticipation of the warm sea and shining sun, you start to think about accommodation.
 You visit websites like Airbnb.com or Booking.com and quickly choose a cozy bungalow.
 Now the matter is closed and it’s time to learn more about sunblocks, but it’s not that simple.
 When visiting other sites, you see different ads proposing to find an apartment or book a room in the city of your vacation.
 This can annoy somebody, but it’s possible that you’ll change your choice after clicking on the ad.
 In any case, you have become a targeted auditory of accommodation booking websites and the ads you see are also targeted.

-So, what is a targeted advertising?
+So, what is targeted advertising?
 Targeted advertising is a form of advertising that focuses on certain traits of the consumer, these traits are based on the product or person the advertiser is promoting.
 They are located in areas where consumers with those traits are likely to come upon.
 For example, your product can be interesting only for mid-level managers who like rafting.
 Or maybe your perfect audience includes strong and independent women having at least three adorable cats.
 In any case, if you want to show your ads only to the most concerned users, the solution is setting up targeted advertising.

 Hey!
 Let’s stop here.
 An ordinary person who is not an online marketer or PPC specialist is likely to ask himself: “What’s the difference between targeted and contextual advertising?”
 Indeed, they both exist to catch an interested audience.
 And as you can figure it out, these two types of advertising are paid.
 But they’re not the same thing.